 Introduces the Food and Drug Administration’s (FDA) Quality System Regulations (QSRs) and describes how these regulations can improve the safety and efficacy of medical device products.
 Discusses the legislative origins of QSRs, their historical evolution, as well as the details of how they are implemented.
 Examines case studies and empirical examples of QSRs that have been employed by individual medical device manufacturers during the product commercialization process.
 Offers students an opportunity to develop an understanding of FDA’s expectations for product design control; the structuring of quality system documentation; and principles of practical QSRs within the context of medical device manufacturing, packaging, and distribution.
 Encourages students to develop strategies for customizing QSRs to particular companies, device products, and manufacturing environments.

 RGA 6234.
-Drug and Device Supplier Risk Management: Compliance and Processes.
+Risk Management: Compliance and Processes.
 4 Hours.

-Seeks to provide a comprehensive overview of current supply chain risk-management practices and their impact on patient safety, product quality, and clinical effectiveness.
-Analyzes supplier oversight guidance documents, demonstrates how life-science companies strive to ensure compliance, and discusses the responsibilities of regulatory professionals in supply chain risk-management systems and regulatory issues stemming from poor supplier performance and management.
-Using case-based investigations and real-world examples, examines how to evaluate supply chain management systems as they relate to particular categories of biomedical products manufactured in specific contexts.
-Offers students an opportunity to obtain the skills and knowledge they need to customize effective supply chain risk-management methods within various global settings.
+Seeks to provide a comprehensive overview of current risk-management practices, including supply chain management, as well as their impact on safety, product quality, and effectiveness.
+Analyzes regulatory oversight guidance documents, demonstrates how organizations in regulated sectors strive to ensure compliance, and discusses the responsibilities of regulatory professionals in supply chain risk-management systems.
+Studies the regulatory issues that originate from poor supplier performance and management.
+Using case-based investigations and real-world examples, analyzes how to evaluate risk-management systems as they relate to particular categories of regulated products manufactured in specific contexts.
+Offers students an opportunity to obtain the skills and knowledge they need to customize effective risk-management methods within various global settings.

 RGA 6235.
 Emerging Product Categories in the Regulation of Drugs and Biologics.
 4 Hours.